JorjaFox/library/_source/_recaps/csi/the-execution-of-catherine-willows.md

 ## Quotes

-**Sidle** Great.
+**Sidle:** Great.
 We're looking for a guy with 20/80 vision who drives a Chevy with a black interior.